This post may contain affiliate links. Please read my disclosure for more information.

 Plus, if you ever run into a life issue and you need to access that money you can actually take out a 401k loan.
 I have done this more than once myself!

 If you want to purchase a new home, you are allowed to take a loan from your 401K savings without incurring a penalty.

 You get to set up your payment plan and how long you want to take to pay it back.
 You will pay interest as you make payments but the amazing thing is that interest just goes back into your 401K!
 So you are paying yourself interest basically.

 High yield savings account

-Another way to boost what you save each month is to place it in a high yield savings account.
+Another way to boost how much you save each month is to place it in a high yield savings account.
 That way the money you save is actually making you money.

 What about debt repayment and credit cards?

-You may be wondering how your credit card debt fits into the 50/30/20 rule of budgeting and how it affects how much you should save each month.
+You may be wondering how your credit card debt fits into the 50/30/20 rule of budgeting and how it affects what you should save each month.

 The minimum payments you have on any debt is classified as a “need.”
 It should be added into your 50% allocation to needs.